 The new uniforms made liberal use of New Orleans’s NOLA nickname, and in 2015, there were headlines when Marlins prospect Austin Nola was promoted to Triple-A, and found that his name was on the front of his jersey for a change.
 These new uniforms and logos formed the visual aesthetic that would mark the final years of the Zephyrs.

 Beyond Nola, NOLA added a bunch of good players to its alum list during the Marlins years.
 Some notable Zephyrs from this time were Gaby Sánchez, Brad Hand, Jake Marisnick, and JT Realmuto.
 Giancarlo Stanton, Marcell Ozuna, and Christian Yelich all essentially jumped straight up from Double-A Jacksonville.
 This could have been due to Floridian proximity, but it bears mentioning that the ballpark in Metairie wasn’t exactly a cutting edge player development facility after twenty plus years.

 The Zephyrs were perennially in the lower tier of Triple-A attendance, and the franchise sought novel ways to boost team vitality.
-Following a lengthy rename-the-team contest, the team changed their nickname to the Baby Cakes.
+Following a lengthy rename-the-team contest, the team changed their nickname to the New Orleans Baby Cakes.
 But even the buzzworthy Baby Cakes couldn’t last long at the Triple-A level.
-After the 2019 season, they moved to Wichita, Kansas.
+After the 2019 season, they moved to Wichita, Kansas and became the Wichita Wind Surge.
 Meanwhile, the Zephyrs blow around in the dusty annals of minor league history.